Burgundy 4-Day Bike Tour

 Day One: Welcome to Burgundy

 Your guides will greet you at the train station in Beaune where the adventure begins.
 Nestled inside massive fourteenth-century ramparts, this medieval town is the wine capital of Burgundy.
 Toast your arrival with a sparkling Crémant de Bourgogne before a relaxed, scenic spin through the vineyards of the Côte de Beaune.
 Enjoy a wine tasting in the quiet center of Meursault, enlivening our palates with a hearty Pommard, an elegant Volnay, and a buttery Meursault.
 Pedal back to Beaune through these legendary vineyards.
-Tonight our first gourmet Burgundian feast awaits at at Le Benaton, a Michelin-starred restaurant in the heart of Beaune.
+Tonight, indulge in a gourmet Burgundian feast at Le Benaton, a Michelin-starred restaurant in the heart of Beaune.

 Meals: Light Lunch / Dinner